In losing to Halifax on Dec. 28, 2019, the Bandits lost the loose ball battle by 30. The Thunderbirds picked up 102 of them, while Buffalo had 72.

 That leads to the question - what's a great one-game save percentage in the regular season?
 After watching Matt Vinc stop 93.2 percent of the shots in Jan.
 2019, it was easy to wonder how good that was.

 The answer: really good.
 I looked at goalies who played the entire game - in other words, no seven-minute relief relief wonders.
 Here are the top percentages since 2005 (as far back as gamesheets go) in the regular season, starting with the Bandits.
-The newest edition to the list came this year in Vinc's big game against San Diego, so that's five of the top 10 performances for him:
+After a win in Rochester to open the 2024-25 season, Vinc has six of the Bandits' top ten:

 Name - Opponent - Date - Saves/Shots - Pct.